Pope John Paul I: Moral theology

-British researcher Paul Spackman described Luciani as a man of "doctrinal rigor leavened by pastoral and social open-mindednes," who left behind a "legacy of gentle and compassionate bridge-building."
+British researcher Paul Spackman described Luciani as a man of "doctrinal rigour leavened by pastoral and social open-mindedness," who left behind a "legacy of gentle and compassionate bridge-building."

 Contraception

 Luciani had mixed feelings regarding the traditional stance on contraception.
 In 1968, as Bishop of Vittorio Veneto, he submitted a report to his predecessor as the Patriarch of Venice, Giovanni Urbani, that argued that the contraceptive pill should be permitted.
 It was agreed on by fellow Veneto bishops and was later submitted to Pope Paul VI.
-When Humanae vitae was released, Luciani defended that document.
+When Humanae vitae was released, re-affirming the teaching of the Church against artificial contraception, Luciani defended that document.
 Nevertheless, he seemed to contradict that defence in a letter he wrote to his diocese four days after the encyclical's release.
 In May 1978, Luciani was invited to speak at a Milanese conference to celebrate the 10th anniversary of the encyclical.
 He refused to speak at the event or even attend it.

-Raymond & Lauretta take a different view, saying that while serving as Patriarch of Venice, "Luciani was intransigent with his upholding of the teaching of the Church and severe with those, who through intellectual pride and disobedience paid no attention to the Church's prohibition of contraception, though while not condoning the sin, he was patient with those who sincerely tried and failed to live up to the Church's teaching."
+Raymond and Lauretta take a different view, saying that while serving as Patriarch of Venice, "Luciani was intransigent with his upholding of the teaching of the Church and severe with those, who through intellectual pride and disobedience paid no attention to the Church's prohibition of contraception, though while not condoning the sin, he was patient with those who sincerely tried and failed to live up to the Church's teaching."